Japanese Big & Tall Clothing for Men

 Now, let’s dive into what the differences are between yukata, jinbei, and samue monk!

-What is the Yukata, Jinbei, and Samue?
+What is the Jinbei, and Samue?

 There are yukata, jinbei, and kimono for men’s wasou, but each of them are slightly different.